tasmanday/42_netpractice/README.md

 Host A Routes:

-since there is only one route that host A canb send it's packets the destination can be default. the next hop is the ip address of the next router (or internet) interface to which the interface of the current machine must send its packets. for host A the next router interface is interface R1.
+since there is only one route that host A can send it's packets the destination can be default. the next hop is the ip address of the next router (or internet) interface to which the interface of the current machine must send its packets. for host A the next router interface is interface R1.
 - destination is 'default'